-Commercial sales of DSUVIA and Zalviso expose us to the risk of product liability claims.
+Commercial sales of DSUVIA/DZUVEO expose us to the risk of product liability claims.
 Product liability claims might be brought against us by patients, health care providers, pharmaceutical companies or others selling or otherwise coming into contact with our products.
 If we cannot successfully defend against product liability claims, we could incur substantial liability and costs.
 In addition, regardless of merit or eventual outcome, product liability claims may result in:

-- impairment of our business reputation; - costs due to related litigation; - · distraction of management's attention from our primary business; - · substantial monetary awards to patients or other claimants; - · the inability to commercialize our products; and - decreased demand for our products.
+- · impairment of our business reputation; - costs due to related litigation; - distraction of management's attention from our primary business; - substantial monetary awards to patients or other claimants; - the inability to commercialize our products; and - decreased demand for our products.

 Our current product liability insurance coverage may not be sufficient to reimburse us for any expenses or losses we may suffer.
 In addition, our current product liability insurance contains an exclusion related to any claims related to our products from a governmental body, or payer, or those claims arising from a multi-plaintiff action for bodily injury or property damage.
 Multi-plaintiff claims caused by product defects are covered.
 This exclusion does not apply to any bodily injury claim related to our products made by an individual.
 On occasion, large judgments have been awarded in class action lawsuits based on drugs that had unanticipated adverse effects.
 A successful product liability claim, or series of claims, brought against us could cause our stock price to decline and, if judgments are excluded from our insurance coverage or exceed our insurance coverage, could adversely affect our results of operations and business.
 Moreover, insurance coverage is becoming increasingly expensive, and, in the future, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses due to liability.
+There can be no assurance that such coverage will be adequate to protect us against any future losses due to liability.